B1r2a3d4l5y/Netflex-clone/README.md

 Libires used
 jQuery
 what I learned doing this project
 A lot of CSS as well as UI and UX desgin.
-I also learnt HTML videos Struggles
+I also learnt HTML videos as well as responsive desgin for videos.
+Struggles
 I had to do a lot of redos for this project because the CSS did not want align on the page ran into with jquery as I was learning it at the time.